DanielePalaia/gpss-folder/README.md

 The software is written in GO, binaries are already provided in:</br>
 ./bin/macosx/gpss-folder
 ./bin/linux/gpss-folder
-There is a configuration file to be put at the same folder of the binary: properties.ini with these configurations to specify</br>
+There is a configuration file to be put at the same folder of the binary: properties.ini with these configurations to specify
 **folder=/Users/dpalaia/foldertest**
 **kafkaIp=localhost:9092**
 **topicJson=foldernewjson2**